Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions: Orbital Stability

 Before we proceed to the discussion of the stability of the set $\mathcal{G}_q$, we recall some well-posedness results as it was mentioned that in some cases the desired well-posedness (in $H^{\frac{\alpha}2}$) is not yet established.

 Recall that when $m>1$ is an integer, by a standard parabolic regularization argument, the Cauchy problem associated to \eqref{EQ:fKdV} is locally well-posed in $H^{s}(\mathbb{R}^d)$ with $s> \frac{d}{2}+1$.
 Briefly, this argument consists of adding an extra term $\mu \Delta u$ to the right-hand side of \eqref{EQ:fKdV}, after which the limit $\mu \to 0$ is taken in an appropriate space.
-For details we refer the reader to \cite{ABFS1989, Iorio1986} and state it in the following lemma.

 \begin{lemma} Let $s>\frac{d}{2}+1$, $0<\alpha<2$ and $m>1$ be an integer.
 Then for any $u_0 \in H^s(\mathbb{R}^d)$ there exists a maximal time of existence $T^{\ast}=T^{\ast}(\|u_0\|_{H^s})>0$ and a unique solution $u\in C([0,T^{\ast}); H^s(\mathbb{R}^d))$ of the initial value problem associated to \eqref{EQ:fKdV}. \end{lemma}